sisques-labs/project-starter/README.md

 ## 🔐 Authentication and Authorization

 JWT-based authentication with multi-provider support (Local, Google, Apple).
-Role-based access control at user and tenant levels.
+Role-based access control at user level.

 ## 💳 Billing and Subscriptions